• Skip to main content

 However, in the EBIT calculation we consider non-operating revenues, which is not included in calculation of operating income or profit.

-Example: How operating profit is calculated
+Example to show you how operating profit is calculated

 Suppose during the year XYZ limited has a total revenue of Rs 100 crore, with costs as follows;